KBNLresearch/forensicImagingResources/doc/tape-dds.md

     ![](./img/dds-protect.jpg)

 2. Insert the tape into the drive.
-Make sure tat the printed side is on top, and that the tape is inserted in the direction of the arrow symbol on the tape:
+Make sure the printed side is on top, and that the tape is inserted in the direction of the arrow symbol:

     ![](./img/dds-insert.jpg)